-1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
+- 1. You are given a sample of approx. 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Report it in the table below.

-2. Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
-This solution is called S.

-- 3. In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated cylinder.

-4. Swirl the Erlenmeyer flask, cover it with Parafilm and keep it in the cupboard for at least five minutes.

-5. Fill the burette with the provided thiosulfate solution using a beaker.
-Titrate the content of the Erlenmeyer flask with constant swirling.
-When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_1 .

-6. Repeat the procedure (steps 3-5) as needed.
+Report it in the table below. - 2.
+Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, by using the whole sample of solid potassium iodate and deionized water.
+This solution is called S. - 3.
+In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated measuring cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated measuring cylinder. - 4.
+Swirl the Erlenmeyer flask, cover it with Parafilm and keep it in the cupboard for at least five minutes. - 5.
+Fill the burette with the provided thiosulfate solution by using a beaker.
+Titrate the contents of the Erlenmeyer flask with constant swirling.
+When the liquid turns pale yellow, add ten drops of the starch indicator solution and keep titrating until the solution changes from dark blue to colourless.
+Record the titration volume V_1 . - 6.
+Repeat the procedure (steps 3-5) as needed.

-r

-Mass of potassium iodate

-(report the value on the label)

-Analysis n° V_1 / mL
+Analysis no. V_1/mL

+V J/IIIL

 1

 2

 3

-Reported value V 1 / mL
+Mean value V 1 /mL